mattbierner/vscode-docs-view/README.md

     - `live` — (default) The documentation always tracks the current cursor position.
     - `sticky` — The documentation tracks the current cursor position.
 However if there is no content at the current position, it continues showing the previous documentation.

+- `docsView.display.pinMarkerColor` — Controls the color of the marker used by the pin.
+Possible values are any value the css color property can take.
+If blank or invalid the marker wont be displayed.

 ## Commands

 - `Pin current docs` — Stop live updating of the docs view.
 Keeps the currently visible docs.